cmdsiraj/PriceDeck/README.md

 2. Clone repository by using this command `git clone https://github.com/cmdsiraj/PriceDeck.git`.
 3. Go to folder PriceDeck. you can use this command to navigate to that direcotry `cd .\PriceDeck\`.
 4. Installing dependencies: `npm install`.
-5.  jump from 'cd' to 'flask-server' with the help of command  `cd .\flask-server\`.
+5. Jump from 'cd' to 'flask-server' with the help of command  `cd .\flask-server\`.
-6. Creating Virtualenvironment with the help of command `virtualenv venv`.
+6. Creating virtual environment with the help of command `virtualenv venv`.
 7. Activate virtual environment using command `venv/Scripts/activate`.
 8. Download required libraries using the following command `pip install -r requirements.txt`
 9. Now, all the setup is ready.